Haywaii/Vivastreet/README.md

 ### On test scenarios
 - **Better selection management** - Adding better method or if condition for dealing with category name selection / switch case for making it more dynamic for each potential path taken
 - **Better accessibility/performance management** - Like better reporting or using artillery with playwright to get proper LCP time
+- **More random journey for ad display** - Just go to different ads (random selection) everytime you check ad content

 ### On utils
 - **Add a fixture for common axe configuration** - so it's easier to share config across tests